JBerumn/SP25_Internet-Apps-Development_CRN_1824_001-Assignment-1/README.md

 o Overview of your website (What it is, why you chose this topic) My website is a promotion for the video game THE FINALS o Features you implemented
-I used a grid to lay it out, hree different usable links that give the user more information, and an extral CSS to style it o Hosting method used (XAMPP, MAMP, Ubuntu, or AWS)
+I used a grid to lay it out, three different usable links that give the user more information, and an extral CSS to style it o Hosting method used (XAMPP, MAMP, Ubuntu, or AWS)
 I used MAMP to host it locally o How to run the website locally or remotely (provide clear steps)